PlatosTwin/lt100/docs/index.markdown

 {% include graphs/cumulating_paces_2019_2024.html %}

 We can also look at splits from the angle of DNFs.
 Below, we chart out the overall DNF rate (top subplot) and the split-to-split DNF rate (bottom subplot) as a function of aid station.
-The observant reader will notice that the DNF rate does not [decrease monotonically](https://mathworld.wolfram.com/MonotoneDecreasing.html), which is a result of dirty data, discussed in the next section.
+The observant reader will notice that the DNF rate does not <a href="https://mathworld.wolfram.com/MonotoneDecreasing.html" target="_blank">decrease monotonically</a>, which is a result of dirty data, discussed in the next section.

 The bottom subplot shows the number of runners who DNF'd between aid station A and B as a percentage of the number of runners still active at aid station A. E.g., in 2019 nearly 20% of the runners who were still active at 56.5 miles had DNF'd by the time they came into mile 62.5.
 While I would have expected this chart to have less year-to-year variation, it's at least not surprising to see that the highest split-to-split DNF rates occur at miles 43.5, 50, 56.5, and 62.5—i.e., in the stretch of trail seven miles before and 12 miles after the half-way turnaround and Hope Pass.